StackExchange/Stacks/MIGRATION_GUIDE.md

 ## Custom theme generation

 Stacks v2 has deprecated the Less function `.generate-calculated-themed-variables()` in favor of the newly added `.create-custom-theme-hsl-variables()` function.
-This new function works differently behind the scenes, but it accepts the same arguments and generates the same CSS custom properties as it's deprecated equivelent.
+This new function works differently behind the scenes, but it accepts the same arguments and generates the same CSS custom properties as its deprecated equivelent.
 <!-- TODO See the [theming documentation]() for more information. -->

 ### Replacing `.generate-calculated-themed-variables()`